puresealab/NewStack_Testdrive/README.md

 In order to run in non-test drive labs, it is necessary to modify the array and API keys at the following locations:
 For kubernetes, modify the kubernetes_yaml/pso_values.yaml

+We also suspect that existing firewall rules can cause problems.
+I would run an iptables -F to be sure.
+Testing has mostly been done using the minimal CentOS 7 install.

 More to come...